 In 2016, CorMedix announced a collaboration with the Pediatric Oncology Therapeutic Investigators Consortium (POETIC) to evaluate a novel formulation of taurolidine (CMDX-001) as a part of an investigational therapy for rare pediatric cancers including neuroblastoma and osteosarcoma.
 CorMedix and POETIC are advancing this program through preclinical studies and will determine a potential clinical strategy once in vivo proof-of-concept is achieved.

-in the United States, is an adrenal cancer that develops in the nerve cells of the medulla and is the most common extracranial tumor in childhood, usually occurring in infants and children under 10.
+Pediatric neuroblastoma, an Orphan Disease in the United States, is an adrenal cancer that develops in the nerve cells of the medulla and is the most common extracranial tumor in childhood, usually occurring in infants and children under 10.
 In February 2018, FDA granted Orphan Drug Designation of taurolidine for the treatment of neuroblastoma.

 Cost-Efficient Medical Device Opportunities